An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Introduction

-Although the idea of IFE methods was proposed in 1998 \cite{li1998immersed}, the first IFE method for Stokes interface problem was developed in 2015 by Adjerid, Chaabane, and Lin in \cite{adjerid2015immersed}, in which the coupling of the velocity and pressure was taken into account in constructing the IFE spaces and an immersed $Q_1$-$Q_0$ discontinuous Galerkin method was proposed.
+Although the idea of IFE methods was proposed in 1998 \cite{li1998immersed}, the first IFE method for Stokes interface problems was developed in 2015 by Adjerid, Chaabane, and Lin in \cite{adjerid2015immersed}, in which the coupling of the velocity and pressure was taken into account in constructing the IFE spaces and an immersed $Q_1$-$Q_0$ discontinuous Galerkin method was proposed.
 The method then was applied to the Stokes interface problems with moving interfaces in \cite{adjerid2019immersed}, and the idea was further developed with immersed $CR$-$P_0$ and rotated $Q_1$-$Q_0$ elements in \cite{jones2021class}.
 We also note that recently, a Taylor-Hood IFE was constructed by a least-squares approximation in \cite{chen2021p2}.
-However, to the best of our knowledge, there is no theoretical analysis even for the optimal approximation capabilities of those IFE spaces, not mentioning the stability and the convergence of those methods.
+However, to the best of our knowledge, there is no theoretical analysis even for the optimal approximation capabilities of the existing IFE spaces, not mentioning the stability and the convergence of the corresponding IFE methods for Stokes interface problems.
 One of the major obstacles hindering the analysis is that the velocity and the pressure are also coupled in IFE spaces.

-In this paper we develop and analyze an IFE method based on the immersed $CR$-$P_0$ elements proposed in \cite{jones2021class} for solving Stokes interface problems.
+The purposes of this paper is to provide a complete theoretical analysis of an IFE method for Stokes interface problems.
+We develop and analyze an IFE method based on the immersed $CR$-$P_0$ element originally proposed in \cite{jones2021class}.
 Different from \cite{jones2021class}, we propose a new bilinear form by including additional integral terms defined on the edges cut by the interface (called interface edges) to ensure the inf-sup stability and the optimal convergence.
 We show that these terms are important to prove the optimal convergence of the IFE method.
-In some sense, one need these terms to get an optimal error estimate on edges, otherwise the order of convergence is suboptimal; see the counter example in \cite{2021ji_nonconform} for the second-order elliptic interface problems.
+In some sense, one need these terms to get an optimal error estimate on interface edges, otherwise the order of convergence is suboptimal; see the counter example in \cite{2021ji_nonconform} for the second-order elliptic interface problems.